yusufshaidu/yusufshaidu.github.io/README.md

 - **Data Analytics:** Extraction of physical insights from high-dimensional simulation and experimental datasets.

 ---
-## Mentoring
+## Collaboration and Mentorship
 I am passionate about mentoring undergraduate and graduate students in the fundamentals of DFT, MLIPs, and MD simulations.
 Since the beginning of my postdoc, I have mentored several students, many of whose research projects are currently being finalized for publications.
+I am always open to new collaborations and mentorship opportunities.
+Please reach out!

 ---
 ## Expertise